 SEC annualized yields are computed by dividing net investment income by the product of the average daily number of shares outstanding that were eligible to receive dividends and the maximum offering price per share on the last day for the 30-day or one month period ending on the date for which other performance data is shown above.

 Effective duration is a measure of the sensitivity of a bond's price to changes in interest rates.
 The shorter (longer) the duration, the lower (higher) the interest rate risk and price volatility.

-The Barclays US Government/Mortgage Backed Securities (MBS) Index is an unmanaged index comprising US Treasuries and agency debentures, with maturities of one year or longer, and agency mortgage-backed pass-through securities issued by Government National Mortgage Association (GNMA), Federal National Mortgage Association (FNMA), and Federal Home Loan Mortgage Corporation (FHLMC).
+The Barclays US Government/Mortgage Backed Securities (MBS) Index is an unmanaged index of US Treasuries and agency debentures with maturities of one year or longer and agency mortgage-backed pass-through securities issued by Government National Mortgage Association (GNMA), Federal National Mortgage Association (FNMA), and Federal Home Loan Mortgage Corporation (FHLMC).
 An investment cannot be made directly in an index.

 The Morningstar Style BoxTM reveals a fund's investment style as of the date noted on this report.
 For equity funds the vertical axis shows the market capitalization of the stocks owned and the horizontal axis shows investment style (value, blend, or growth).
 For fixed-income funds, the vertical axis shows the credit quality of the bonds owned and the horizontal axis shows interest rate sensitivity as measured by a bond's effective duration.